kostyaVyrodov/education/solid/README.md

 ### Techniques that allows writing better code

+Programmers spend a lot of time reading the code and trying to figure out what it does.
+Good code base allows to read less and write more.

 ##### CQS (command query separation)
 Your operations should be commands or queries but not both.

 This principle allow a programmer to trust a code
 - Commands have side effects (mutate state; can invoke queries);
-- Queries return data (returns something, can't invoke commands, idempotent - same result every time);
+- Queries return data (returns something, can't invoke commands, idempotent - same result every time).

+CQS should have clear boundaries and whole team should understand them.
+It will increase trusting to your code.
+Because the main goal is not to use CSQ, the main goal is increase productivity.\

 ##### Postel's law
->
+You should be very conservative in what you send, but you should be liberal in what you accept.
+1. Check everything that you accept;
+2. Try to accept even extreme arguments.
+If argument is not valid return informative response;
+3. Return only expected value;